Amazon van drivers' on-time delivery rate falls during Cyber Week

-LOS ANGELES (Reuters) - Amazon.com Inc van drivers’ on-time delivery rate fell to 93.7% for the Cyber Monday week from 98.2% during the Thanksgiving week, consulting firm ShipMatrix said on Wednesday.
+LOS ANGELES, Dec 11 (Reuters) - Amazon.com Inc van drivers’ on-time delivery rate fell to 93.7% for the Cyber Monday week from 98.2% during the Thanksgiving week, consulting firm ShipMatrix said on Wednesday.

 Amazon did not immediately comment on the holiday performance of the van delivery drivers, who exclusively deliver merchandise from the e-commerce giant to customer homes.
 Data for United Parcel Service Inc, FedEx Corp and the U.S. Postal Service was not immediately available.